Foundations of Descriptive and Inferential Statistics: Laplacian random experiments

 \section{Laplacian random experiments}

-\lb{sec:laplace} Games of chance with a {\em finite\/} number $n$ of possible mutually exclusive elementary outcomes, such as flipping a single coin once, rolling a single dye once, or selecting a single playing card from a deck of 32, belong to the simplest kinds of random experiments.
-In this context, there exists a frequentists' notion of a unique ``{\em objective probability\/}'' associated with any single possible random event (outcome) that may occur.
-Such probabilities can be computed according to a straightforward procedure due to the French mathematician and astronomer \href{http://www-history.mcs.st-and.ac.uk/Biographies/Laplace.html}{Marquis Pierre Simon de Laplace (1749--1827)}.
-The procedure rests on the assumption that the device generating the random events is a ``fair'' one.
+\lb{sec:laplace} Games of chance with a \textit{finite} number $n$ of possible mutually exclusive elementary outcomes, such as tossing a single coin once, rolling a single dye once, or selecting a single playing card from a deck of 32, belong to the simplest kinds of random experiments.
+In this context, there exists a clear-cut frequentist notion of a unique ``\textit{objective probability}'' associated with any kind of possible random event (outcome) that may occur.
+Such probabilities can be computed according to a straightforward prescription due to the French mathematician and astronomer \href{http://www-history.mcs.st-and.ac.uk/Biographies/Laplace.html}{Marquis Pierre Simon de Laplace (1749--1827)}.
+The prescription rests on the assumption that the device generating the random events is a ``fair'' (i.e., unbiased) one.